Multivalence/Multivalence/README.md

 ### <div align="center">I'm Shiva, a full-time student at the University of Toronto 👨‍🎓 studying Computer Science and Information Security 💻</div>

-- 🔭 I’m currently working as a Full Stack Developer & Coding Instructor
+- 🔭 I’m currently working as a Software Developer & Coding Instructor

-- 🌱 I’m currently learning Next.js, Tailwind CSS, and Netlify
+- 🌱 I’m currently learning Vue.js, ASP.NET, and Pen Testing

 - 🏦 Looking to get an Internship.
 HMU If you think I'd be useful to you.